Why Harbhajan’s performance against Australia in 2001 is the greatest by an Indian in a Test series

 The impact of the partnership was great but without a result to back it up, it wouldn’t have counted as much.
 And that is where Harbhajan once again stepped up.
 With no other Indian bowler making an impression, Ganguly virtually refused to take the off-spinner out of the attack.

 Set 384 to win in little more than two sessions on day five, Australia began well through Hayden and Slater until the wickets started to tumble and the crowd started to get louder.
-In the second innings, Harbhajan bowled 30.1 overs, claimed 6 wickets, including a hat-trick, and helped India halt Australia’s record-winning streak at 16.
+In the second innings, Harbhajan bowled 30.1 overs, claimed 6 wickets and helped India halt Australia’s record-winning streak at 16.
 His performance made Ganguly appreciate the youngster’s effort even more.

 “They say it’s love at first sight.
 And when I saw Harbhajan bowl at Eden, picking up 14 wickets it was love at first sight for a cricketer who I believed would go on to change things for Indian cricket,” said Ganguly.